QuoSecGmbH/SIT/README.md

 **ArtifactModule**
 - Based on GetThis ORC tool
 - Expanded tool documentation
-- Expanded tool feedback to examiner on execution
+- Expanded tool feedback to user on execution
-- Reviewed Forensic Soundness aspects

 **ValidationModule:**
 - Extensive validation to detect unexpected or manipulated output.